Headaches can range from mildly vexing to absolutely crippling and regular headache sufferers may find their lives enormously compromised.

 Aspartame is an artificial sweetener which is present in a huge number of soft drinks and low-sugar products and has been linked to headaches.
 Substitute water or herbal tea for a more noggin-friendly beverage.

 A good dose of fresh air and exercise in the form of a walk can do wonders to clear your head.
-If all else fails, paracetamol and a rest should do the trick.
+If all else fails, paracetamol and rest should do the trick.